 This therapy uses two key forms.
 Those include active and passive therapy styles.
 In an active music approach, you participate in using instruments, your voice, or other objects to create music.
 In passive therapy using music, you relax while listening to music.

 Research proves many types of music lower heart rate and improves mental well-being.
 You do not need any talent to use and benefit from music in therapy.
 You do not even need to be able to sing.

 Benefits of Music as Therapy

-Music is thousands of years old.
+Music goes back to the origins of human existence.
 The reason why people still engage with music is simple.
 That is, we benefit from this form of expression.

 Benefits you can expect from your music therapy program at an addiction treatment center include:

 - Lower stress and anxiety